 Example answer:

-18. Tell me about a time when you took a calculated risk.
+18. Tell me about a time you improved a process.

 Why you might get asked this: